seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 59</h2>

+Use the Bootstrap Grid to put elements side by side, ditch custom CSS for Bootstrap, use a span to target inline elements, and create a custom heading.
 Basic Algorithm Scripting starts now.
 Convert Celsius to Farenheit, reverse a string, factorialize a number, and find the longest word in a string. #100DaysOfCode

 <h2>Day 60</h2>

 Finders Keepers, Boo who, Title case a sentence, slice and splice, and falsy bouncer. #100DaysOfCode